JujuAdams/Scribble/README.md

 Vertex buffer-based text engine.
 Faster and more comprehensive than GameMaker native rendering.
 Shader-based processing allows for efficient and flexible dynamic effects without lots of draw_text() calls.

-With thanks to glitchroy, Mark Turner, and Rob van Saaze for testing.
+With thanks to glitchroy, Mark Turner, DragoniteSpam, and Rob van Saaze for testing.